-- Government Decree No. 201 of 2001 (X.25.) (in Hungarian) on quality standards and control of potable water. - It must be applied to quality standards and quality control of water destined for human consumption.
+- Government Decree No. 201/2001 (in Hungarian) on quality standards and control of potable water.
+It must be applied to quality standards and quality control of water destined for human consumption.
 Potable water supply plants, or producer enterprises must provide samples for the control of water quality to be carried out by an authorized laboratory, according to the decree and in conformity with the control plan agreed with the competent authority.
-In case quality standards are exceeded, either one of the limit values or in an extraordinary event, the competent authority, the National Public Health and Medical Officer Service, must examine the reasons and order the necessary measures for quality improvement.
-All data must be public regarding the quality of supplied water. - Decree No. 45 of 2006 (VI.
-15) (in Hungarian) on safety regulations of production and bottling of soda water, and storage and transportation in bottles and balloons. - Decree No. 65 of 2004 (IV.
-27.) (in Hungarian) on the rules of bottling and marketing natural mineral water, spring water, drinking water, flavored water, and drinking water enriched with mineral substances.
+In case quality standards are exceeded, either one of the limit values or in an extraordinary event, the competent authority, the National Public Health and Medical Officer Service must examine the reasons and order the necessary measures for quality improvement.
+All data must be public regarding the quality of supplied water. - Decree No. 45/2006 (in Hungarian) on safety regulations of production and bottling of soda water, and storage and transportation in bottles and balloons. - Decree No. 65/2004 (in Hungarian) on the rules of bottling and marketing natural mineral water, spring water, drinking water, flavored water, and drinking water enriched with mineral substances.